Stay a while and listen

 Enter the Matrix

-Something snapped in the late '90s, as much I was enjoying creating stuff for the Web I found myself obsessing over making games more.
-I finally started taking note of the jobs postings in magazines --they wouldn't post them if you couldn't do it as a career, right?-- and I decided to take the plunge.
+Something shifted in the late '90s.
+As much as I enjoyed creating for the Web, I found myself becoming more and more obsessed with making games.
+I finally started paying attention to job postings in magazines β€” they wouldn't print them if this wasn't a real career, right? β€” and decided to take the plunge.

 Taking a Walk